What Is Lactobacillus Plantarum and Why Is It So Good for You?Reading Time: 7 minutes

 Sepsis is a dangerous and life-threatening blood infection that causes major injury to tissues and organs, often resulting in death.
 According to a World Health Organization (WHO) report (gathering data from the Indian National Neonatal Perinatal Database), sepsis is the most common cause of neonatal death in that country .

 It is also responsible for 30% to 50% of newborn deaths in all developing countries.
-While the numbers are smaller, sepsis is the leading cause of neonatal death in the United States as well.
-Alarmingly, the number of neonatal sepsis fatalities has RISEN in recent years due to antibiotic use in both mothers and premature infants .
+While the numbers are smaller, sepsis is a leading cause of neonatal death in the United States as well .

 A recent study sponsored by the U.S. National Institutes of Health (NIH) in conjunction with the University of Nebraska Medical Center and institutions in India had a very promising outcome.
 Over 4,000 pregnant women participated in the study that found an L. plantarum probiotic regimen lowered the incidence of sepsis in newborns by up to 40% .